 - PIN 1 DCD (Data Carrier Detect) is always held high by the radio. - PIN 2 RD (Receive Data) is serial data from the radio to the user device. - PIN 3 TD (Transmit Data) is serial data from the user device to the radio. - PIN 4 DTR (Data Terminal Ready) indicates the user device is ready to send data to the radio for transmission.
 When this line is high, the radio will transmit any data across the RF network.
 When this line is low, the radio will process the data as commands.
 If this pin is unused it should be tied to PIN 1. - PIN 5 GND (Ground) is the interface common. - PIN 6 DSR (Data Set Ready) is always held high by the radio. - PIN 7 RTS (Request To Send) is not connected on an RS-232 Interface board. - PIN 8 CTS (Clear To Send) is used to indicate to the user device that the radio can accept more data.
 When this line is high, the user device is clear to send more data.
-When this line is low, the user device should not send data. - PIN 9 RI (Ring Indicator) is not connected on an RS-232 Interface board.
+When this line is low, the user device should not send data.
+(This line may be ignored at baud rates of 2400 and 4800 bps.
+The TX Packet size should be changed to 150 bytes to prevent a buffer overflow.) - PIN 9 RI (Ring Indicator) is not connected on an RS-232 Interface board.